zachariahmilby/planet-viewer/README.md

 ## SPICE Kernels

 `planetviewer` use NASA's SPICE system for ephemeris calculations.
-The necessary data files for these computations (called "kernels") will be automatically downloaded and kept up-to-date.
-The first time you load the SPICE kernels using `load_spice_kernels()`, all necessary kernels will be downloaded to your system.
-Everytime you subsequently run `load_spice_kernels()`, the system will check to see if any have been updated and will download any updated kernels.
-Depending on your Internet connection, this can take tens of seconds or more to complete, so if you are running a script frequently (for instance, you are making a plot and frequently making minor changes then regenerating it to see the result), you can prevent this check by supplying the keyword argument `download=False`.
+The necessary data files for these computations (called "kernels") will need to be downloaded.
+The first thing you need to do is set the local path where your kernels are (or will be) stored.
+You can do this using `set_kernel_path()`.
+The wrapper function `download_spice_kernels()` will download all needed kernels to the path you defined using `set_kernel_path()`.
+It will compare your current kernels and will downloaded updated versions if they exist online.
+If you pass the keyword argument `overwrite=True` every kernel will be downloaded again.
+Once all the kernels have been downloaded, you will need to use `furnish_spice_kernels()` to "furnish" them, meaning the information in them is available to use in calculations.

 > **NOTE**<br>
-> The first thing you will have to do to use (almost) any function or method in
+> Once your kernels are up-to-date, you don't need to run
+> `download_spice_kernels()` again until you want to update them.
+Using this
+> package will subsequently only require you to set the local kernel path with
-> `planetviewer` is load the SPICE kernels with the function
+> `set_kernel_path()` and furnish the kernels with `furnish_spice_kernels()`.
-> `load_spice_kernels()`.

 ## Observers
 The choice of observer/observatory can be one of three types: